digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 target template is determined by the dependencies of the package that defines the choice.
 In other words, it is statically known.

-Interface fetches and exercises on the other hand are subject to dynamic target template selection, as detailed in :ref:`the next section<dynamic-target-template-selection>`.
+Interface fetches and exercises, on the other hand, are subject to dynamic target template selection, as detailed in :ref:`the next section<dynamic-target-template-selection>`.
 However, operations acting on interface *values* — as opposed to IDs — are static.
 Their mode of operation is